Sota Fukushi: 2023–present: Venture into international roles

 In 2023, Fukushi starred in his first overseas project in season two of Hulu's original series The Head with an English-language role.
 He portrayed computer engineer Yuto Nakamura and travelled to Spain to film the show.
 It was released for streaming on Hulu on June 17, 2023.
 That same year, he played the role of a lawyer in TV Tokyo's drama Attorney Sodom as Wataru Odagiri.
 The show premiered on April 28, 2023.

 In 2024, Fukushi made his film comeback in The Women in the Lakes playing detective Keisuke Hamanaka.
 The film was originally set to be released in November, 2023, but was postponed.
 The film was released in theatres on May 17, 2024.
 He then starred in the TV Asahi drama Ai no Nai Koibitotachi as 33-year-old unsuccessful scriptwriter Masakazu Kume.
 The first episode aired on January 21, 2024.

 On June 27, 2024, Netflix confirmed Fukushi's participation in their upcoming series Can This Love Be Translated?, marking his first South Korean project.
-The filming wrapped in February 2025 and is due to be released on Netflix in the 4th quarter of 2025.
+The filming wrapped in February 2025, and was released on Netflix on January 16, 2026.